AlexLoucks/twilio-challenge/README.md

 # Twilio challenge write-up

-Overview: This server/client has been created with the assumption that this is only an initial step in creating  a much comprehensive product, and it's thus structured to allow for easy addition of new functionality.
+Overview: This server/client has been created with the assumption that this is only an initial step in creating  a much more comprehensive product, and it's thus structured to allow for easy addition of new functionality.
 ### Github Repo Stars API Server Requirements

 | Server Requirements | Implementation Description            | Expected result of actions |